dimitriabrahamsson/electro-spray/README.md

 ElectroChem is part of a project that is currently under review.

-The 'OH box' folder contains the parameter and topology files for generating a cube containing OH- ions.
+The 'OH box files' folder contains the parameter and topology files for generating a cube containing OH- ions.
 The box was later used to dissolve each chemical used in the calculations.
 The sytem was neutralized by the addition of H+ ions.

 The 'mdp files' folder contains the files that were used for the simulations with GROMACS.